 How To Calculate Your Home Equity

-Calculate your equity by taking your home’s current market value and subtracting what you still owe on your mortgage.
-To estimate your home’s value, you can order a home appraisal or do some research into comparable home sales in your area.
+To calculate your home equity, take your home’s current market value and subtract what you owe on your mortgage.
+You can get a home appraisal or research comparable home sales in your area to estimate the current value.

 What’s Your Goal?